Iraq–Palestine relations

-Relations between the Arab Republic of Iraq and State of Palestine have historically been close, with Palestinian Liberation Organization supported by the Ba'athist Iraqi regime during the second half of the 20th century, and vice versa, Iraqi Ba'athist regime supported by PLO leadership during the Gulf War.
-The State of Palestine has an embassy and consulate in Baghdad and Arbil accordingly, but Iraq doesn't have an embassy in Palestine.
+Relations between the Republic of Iraq and State of Palestine have historically been close, with Palestine Liberation Organization supported by the Ba'athist Iraqi regime during the second half of the 20th century, and vice versa, Iraqi Ba'athist regime supported by PLO leadership during the Gulf War.
+The State of Palestine has an embassy and consulate in Baghdad and Erbil accordingly, but Iraq doesn't have an embassy in Palestine.

 History

 Iraq declared war on the newly established Jewish state of Israel in 1948; since then, relations between the two states have remained hostile.
 Iraq has strongly supported the cause of the Palestinians since then.

 Iraq sent armies to fight Israel in 1948 and 1967.
 Iraq also sent troops to provide back-up for Syria's armed forces in the Yom Kippur War in 1973.

 Saddam Hussein was widely revered in Arab nations for his anti-Israel stance and has supported several Palestinian guerrilla and militant organisations, and during the last Second Intifada, Iraq subsidized families of Palestinian martyrs.
 In 1991, Hussein's army fired 39 Scud missiles at Israel.
-However, Israel did not retaliate, and no further action has been taken from either side since.
+However, Israel did not retaliate due to pressure exerted by the US and no further action has been taken from either side since.

 According to British author Nigel Ashton, Israeli Prime Minister Yitzhak Rabin sent a message to Saddam Hussein through King Hussein of Jordan requesting a meeting between him and Saddam.
 Rabin hoped peace with Iraq might encourage Iran and Syria to do the same.
 Rabin was assassinated on November 4, 1995, ending the contact between governments.
 Rabin had previously supervised Operation Bramble Bush, a failed 1992 plan to assassinate Saddam with Sayeret Matkal commandos.

 Former Iraqi Prime Minister Ayad Allawi said in 2004 that Iraq would not reconcile its differences with Israel.

 During the 2008–2009 Israel-Gaza conflict, the Iraqi government condemned the attack, stating that: "the Iraqi government demands a halt to the military operations, that civilians’ lives are not unnecessarily exposed to danger and requests that the international community honour its responsibilities and take the required measures to stop the attack".
 The Dawa Party of Prime Minister Nouri al-Maliki called on Islamic countries to cut relations with Israel and end all "secret and public talks" with it.